-Since sin expresses itself through the members of our body, take time to present the - members of your body to God as instruments of righteousness (Rom.
+Since sin expresses itself through the members of our body, take time to present the - Since sin expresses itself through the members of our body, take time to present the members of your body to God as instruments of righteousness (Rom.
 6:13,14).
 Do it as a private ceremony in order to make it memorable.